MMet Advanced Metallurgy

 1 year full-time

-A good honours degree in materials, metallurgy, chemistry, physics or a related engineering subject from an approved institution.
+A good honours degree in materials, metallurgy, a physical science (chemistry or physics) or a related engineering subject.

 English language requirements

 Overall IELTS grade of 6.5 with a minimum of 6.0 in each component, or equivalent.

 You can apply for postgraduate study using our Postgraduate Online Application Form.
 It is a quick and easy process.

 If you'd like to know more about any aspect of our courses, contact us: